 We know you lead a busy life, full of activities, many of which are required of you.
 Tell us about something you do simply for the pleasure of it.
 (Max.
 200 words)

 Just like most kids, I used to hate when my parents told me to take a nap after school because obviously I want to play outside with my friends, ride bikes around the neighborhoods, and eat some ice creams.
-“You’ll treasure this when you grow up later,” my mom said a thousandth of the time and as always, her words just went in one ear and out the other.
+“You’ll treasure this when you grow up later,” my mom said for the thousandth time, and as always, her words just went in one ear and out the other.
 I remember myself nagging, sometimes crying while stomping up the stairs as I walked to my bedroom.
 I would hug my bolster, turn my back on my mom, then end up napping for 2-3 hours.

 The cycle continued every day until middle school when I started to lose my nap and sleep time due to the busier lives with multiple after-school activities.
 After all, my mom was right: I miss taking naps.
-Now, if I had stayed up late the night before or I knew it will be a long day ahead, I would steal some time during recess to take 15-30 minutes of instant naps.
-So, if you see me sitting on comfy corners (especially the ones with cushions!) and doing small, constant nods, now you know what I am doing.
+Now, if I stay up late the night before or if I know it will be a long day ahead, I would steal some time during recess to take 15-30 minutes of instant naps.
+So, if you see me sitting in comfy corners (especially the ones with cushions!) and doing small, constant nods, you know what I am doing.

+Notes: I think this is good.

 Describe the world you come from (for example, your family, school, community, city, or town).
 How has that world shaped your dreams and aspirations?
 (Max.
 200 words)

 I look up to my grandmother, an elementary school drop out who grew up financing her 8 siblings.
 She shows me that women can hold many roles - home-maker, choir member, and soybean supplier.
-I used to stay over at her house every Friday and help her counting money the next morning.
+I used to stay over at her house every Friday and help her count money the next morning.

 When I was 7, she told me to arrange coins to 10 pieces of Rp 1,000 each stack.
-Then, helped her with the cash, from identifying counterfeit bills to developing bank tellers’ counting money techniques.
+Then, I helped her with cash, from identifying counterfeit bills to developing bank tellers’ counting money techniques.
 When I was 11, she asked me to do bookkeeping, where I found out that she recorded everything in huge, half-humidity-damaged books.

-I wondered, “should bookkeeping be like this?”
+I wondered, “should bookkeeping be like this?”.
 I figured out better data management methods, allowing it to be utilized for business strategic decision-making.
 From being a bookkeeper in my own business, to interning as an investment analyst, I developed my love for data as I work closely to it.

 My grandmother’s flaw inspired me to broaden my horizons through Course 15-2 and rigorous research in Action Learning labs.
 But, her character inspired me to maximize my influence as a woman through WISDM.
 Overall, I aspire to make big data impact bigger.